6 Ontario Industries Known for Good Career Opportunities

 A lot of that is thanks to what happens in the Toronto area.
 Check out these facts about the great city:

 - Employment of designers (including architects and those within the categories of graphic, industrial, interior, and fashion design) has grown faster in Toronto than it has in any other region in the country.

 - In 2019, more than $2 billion was spent on film and TV productions there.

 - The Toronto International Film Festival (TIFF) is one of the world's biggest and most prestigious movie-industry events.

 Mobile app creation and digital gaming are big business in Ontario, especially in the Toronto and London areas.
 And many of the world's most famous technology companies (like Google, Microsoft, Facebook, and IBM, to name a few) have offices here.

 The Toronto region alone employs more than 90,000 technology workers.
 Collectively, they earn over $8 billion each year.

 5. Professional Business and Legal Services

-About 79 percent of Ontarians are employed in a service sector.* Many of the most promising opportunities tend to be found in the business, financial, and legal areas.
-Consider that, just within Toronto, you can find:†
+According to the provincial government, about 79 percent of Ontarians are employed in a service sector.
+Many of the most promising opportunities tend to be found in the business, financial, and legal areas.
+Consider that, just within Toronto, you can find:

 The major cities are a big draw for tourists, but so are the plentiful scenic and outdoor recreational opportunities that are available across different seasons.